edgeworx/docs/content/en/docs/guides/build.md

 ---
-title: "Build an Edge AI app in about 30 minutes"
+title: "Build an edge AI app in about 30 minutes"
-linkTitle: "Build an Edge AI app"
+linkTitle: "Build an edge AI app"
 weight: 200
 ---